c4cs/c4cs.github.io/_commands/basics/cd.md

 cd
 --

-`cd` is used to _change directory_. `cd` is a useful tool to navigate up and down the hierarchy of the file systems on your machine, and move into a given directory.
+`cd` is used to _change directory_.
+Unlike most commands, `cd` is not a separate program, it is a shell built-in. `cd` is a useful tool to navigate up and down the hierarchy of the file systems on your machine, and move into a given directory.

 ~~~ bash
 $ cd ~